 (2) In proceedings for an offence under subregulation (1), it is a defence for the licensee to show that the licensee did not know, and could not reasonably be expected to have known, that the person had been convicted of a prescribed offence.

+[Regulation 47 amended in Gazette 6 Jan 2012 p.
+26.]

 48. Application to modify the place

 (1) A licensee must not modify the place without the prior written approval of the CEO.